nuviktor/discord-dialer/README.md

 * Whitelist of commands for certain users?
 * Consider adding other audio responses for certain events.
 * Consider what happens when multiple browsers connect.
+* Actually check if a call is in progress before calling dtmf or bye.

 ## Licences